-Service Charge: £167 per month.
-Includes all heating, hot water and buildings insurance
+Service Charge: £50 per month.
+Includes Management buildings insurance

 Named after Charles Pratt, the first Earl of Camden, who took his name from his country residence, Camden Place, in Chistlehurst named after a previous resident, William Camden, a headmaster of Westminster school who retired there in the 16th Century.
 Camden Street, which is one-way, starts in the north where it branches off Kentish Town Road and travels south where it meets Crowndale Road.
 It is lined with plane, lime, box elder, ash and whitebeam trees.
 Camden Gardens - a park - lies at the beginning of Camden Street.
 Across the street there is a Georgian terrace of five-storey stuccoed houses whose main doors are reached over light wells, which are protected by railings.
 These houses have balconies on the first floor.
 Jeffrey’s Street intersects here.
 The terrace continues up to the railway bridge, under which there is a furniture shop.
 Then more period houses follow in the same style, but without balconies.